Low quality exposure and point processes with a view to the first phase of a pandemic: Introduction

-The organisation of the paper is as follows.
-Section \ref{sec:N1} provides methodology to monitor the feedback loop of the vaguely defined exposure process.
-Section \ref{sec:RSS} we establish a strong connection to the strategies proposed by the Royal Statistical Society focused on the preparedness of the UK's statistical and data ecosystem to effectively address potential collective risks that may arise in the future.
-Section \ref{sec:N2} provides methodology to connect the events of interest to the vaguely defined exposure process.
-Section \ref{sec:forecast} shows how the methodology of Section \ref{sec:N1} and Section \ref{sec:N2} can be used for forecasting conveniently adding only one number from prior knowledge or other sources.
-Section \ref{sec:application} goes through the methodology of Section \ref{sec:N1} and Section \ref{sec:N2} using available French Covid-19 data and Section \ref{sec:fore_France} shows how to combine the methodology of Section \ref{sec:forecast} with the results of Section \ref{sec:application} to forecast hospitalizations in a developing pandemic.
-Finally, Section \ref{sec:conc} provides the conclusions of the paper and establishes connections with some of the recent methodological papers on the Covid-19 pandemic.
+{ The organisation of the paper is as follows.
+Section \ref{sec:model} provides methodology to monitor the feedback loop of the vaguely defined exposure process {$N_1$}, and to connect the events of interest to the vaguely defined exposure process.
+Section \ref{sec:estim} introduces estimators for the two-dimensional transition intensities described in Section \ref{sec:model} in two different scenarii: when individual follow-up data are available; and, when infection and hospitalization timelines are not directly observable from the data.
+Section \ref{sec:forecast} shows how the methodology of Section \ref{sec:model} can be used for forecasting, adding only one number from expert knowledge, or other sources.
+Section \ref{sec:application} goes through the methodology of Section \ref{sec:model}, using available French Covid-19 data.
+Section \ref{sec:fore_France} shows how to combine the methodology of Section \ref{sec:forecast} with the results of Section \ref{sec:application} to forecast hospitalizations in a developing pandemic.
+Section \ref{sec:comparison} presents a comparison with recent related works.
+Section \ref{sec:conc} provides the conclusions of the paper and establishes connections with some of the recent methodological papers on the Covid-19 pandemic.
+Additional material is provided in the appendices consisting of the asymptotic analysis (Appendix \ref{sec:theo1}, further details on the derivation of the local linear estimators (Appendix \ref{ap:estim}), a bootstrap test for stationary delay distribution (Appendix \ref{app:test}), a practical correction for daily variations in the data (Appendix \ref{app:koyama}), and a brief simulation study (Appendix \ref{sec:simu}).
+Finally, additional data analyses are provided in the Supplementary Material, including the French Covid-19 case using weekly data, as well as a preliminary analysis of the UK case. }